-No student will be allowed to leave school prior to dismissal time without a written request signed by the person(s) whose signature is on file in the PowerSchool.
-No student will be released to a person other than those indicated on file without permission (verbal or written) by the custodial parents/guardians.
+No student will be allowed to leave school prior to dismissal time without a PowerSchool contact communicating with the Attendance Office staff. .
+No student will be released to a person other than those indicated on file in PowerSchool without permission (verbal or written) by the custodial parents/guardians.